mohd-akram/blog/pelican/content/Tutorials/a-python-developers-guide-to-powershell.md

 Introduction
 ------------

 Python is a great scripting language - it's available by default on Linux and Mac and so it's easy to quickly write a short script that runs on many systems.
 However, this isn't the case on Windows.
-You need to install Python or wrap your application to distribute it on Windows, so we need an alternative.
-Sometimes this is inconvenient, especially if you want to do something simple or deal directly with Windows.
+You need to install Python or wrap your application to distribute it.
+Sometimes this is inconvenient, especially if you want to do something simple or deal directly with Windows specific functions, so we need an alternative.
 This is where PowerShell comes in.

 Getting started
 ---------------